 Overview of Inheritance Tax in Different Countries

-- European countries exhibit a range of practices, from no inheritance tax in some countries to complex tax regimes in others.
+- European countries exhibit a wide range of practices, from no inheritance tax in some nations (such as Sweden and Portugal) to complex progressive regimes in others (such as France and Germany).

 Inheritance Tax in the United Kingdom

-Inheritance tax in the UK is a multifaceted system, involving various rates, allowances, and exemptions that need careful consideration.
-As we navigate the complexities of estate planning, understanding the nuances of inheritance tax is crucial for ensuring that your assets are distributed according to your wishes, while minimizing the tax burden on your beneficiaries.
+Inheritance tax in the UK is a multifaceted system involving specific rates, allowances, and exemptions that need careful consideration.
+Understanding the nuances of IHT is crucial for ensuring that your assets are distributed according to your wishes while minimising the tax burden on your beneficiaries.
+As Mike Pugh often says, “Trusts are not just for the rich — they’re for the smart.”
+And that starts with understanding the rules.

 Current Rates and Allowances